linuxserver/docker-tvheadend/README.md

 **EPG XML file**

-If you have EPG data in XML format from a supplier, you can drop it in the data folder of your your /config volume mapping.
+If you have EPG data in XML format from a supplier, you can drop it in the data folder of your /config volume mapping.
+If it doesn't exist, create it.
 Then choose the XML file grabber in Configuration --> Channel/EPG --> EPG Grabber Modules.
 If you use WebGrab+Plus, choose the WebGrab+Plus XML file grabber.
 The XML file goes in the same path as above.
+The xml file has to be named guide.xml.

 For advanced setup of tvheadend, go to [Tvheadend][tvheadendurl]